MazeQhi404/Module_5R_CS20240218_FTO2407_GroupB_Mazwi-Putuma_SDF05R/README.md

 ## Project Outline

-For this project I had to design three unique buttons animations using CSS transitions and animations.
+For this project I had to design three unique buttons using CSS transitions and animations to make them interactive and engaging.

 ## Design Choices: